For the most part, you may not even realize you are wasting money on these goods and services. So, you might actually be the victim here.

 Therefore, to avoid a “missing cash back Rakuten situation” always activate your button immediately, and as an extra precaution check your browser toolbar to ensure the cashback button is still activated.

-Yes, sometimes you have to go an extra mile, but it’s worth it if it means you are saving money.
+Yes, sometimes you have to go the extra mile, but it’s worth it if it means you are saving money.

 There have been instances I forgot to activate my Rakuten cashback button.
 Yes!
 It happens!
 Life happens.